HangYingLee/PetStore-OOP-Java/README.md

 		return "I am a rabbit.";
 	}

    ---> Rabbit class inherit all method from Pet class, include the speak method.
-Now overrided the speak method
+Now overrided the speak method.

 8. java.util;

    import java.util.*;

-   ---> When we use ArrayList and Scanner, we have to write this code
+   ---> When we use ArrayList and Scanner, we have to write this code.

    ---> java.util is a utility package that includes many helpful classes such as Scanner, ArrayList, Random, Collections, HashMap, HashSet, etc.